hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-50x-faster.rst

 ======================================

 I often hear people who are happy because PyPy makes their code 2 times faster or so.
-Here is a short personal story which shows that PyPy can go well beyond that.
+Here is a short personal story which shows PyPy can go well beyond that.

 **DISCLAIMER**: this is not a silver bullet or a general recipe: it worked in